 The chances of “success” in a Trump administration military strike on Iran — whether “success” means ending its nuclear program or provoking a change to a U.S.-friendly regime — are close to zero.
 A U.S. attack will likely encourage Iran to resume and accelerate its nuclear weapons program.
 And regime change could require a massive bombing campaign or perhaps even a ground invasion.
 And keep in mind that this is all coming from a president who has repeatedly called the equally ill-advised U.S. invasion of Iraq a “disaster.”

 The imperative now is to head off any Trump administration efforts to prepare the ground for war against Iran and to remind the American public that reneging on the Iran deal is a reckless and unnecessary move that undermines the best chance of ensuring a nuclear-free Iran.
 The administration should be made to pay a high political price for this deeply counterproductive decision.

-William D. Hartung is the director of the Arms and Security Project at the Center for International Policy and the author of Prophets of War: Lockheed Martin and the Making of the Military-Industrial Complex.
+Policy and the author of Prophets of War: Lockheed Martin and the Making of the Military-Industrial Complex.